 Our staff attorneys are valuable sources on many topics of interest to the media.
 For journalists who wish to speak with an Justice in Aging expert, please call Communications Director Vanessa Barrington at (510) 256-1200.

 Kevin Prindiville is Justice in Aging’s Executive Director.
 He is a nationally recognized expert on Medicare and Medicaid policy and has served as counsel in several class action lawsuits protecting low-income senior’s access to public benefits.
 Kevin has a long history of developing partnerships and directing strategic advocacy efforts.
 The author of numerous articles, reports and briefs, he frequently testifies before legislators, presents at national conferences and works closely with both federal and state regulatory agencies.
 He also is quoted often in national and California media.
 Kevin is on the Board of Directors of the American Society on Aging.
 Prior to joining Justice in Aging, Prindiville worked as a staff attorney at the Pennsylvania Health Law Project in Philadelphia where he represented low-income individuals having trouble obtaining health care.
 He is a graduate of the University of Pennsylvania Law School and the University of California, San Diego.
-Kevin is admitted to the California Bar.
+State Bar Admission: California.